 1. Mia for being the most under-developed ‘sexy secretary’ character since porn (probably)

-Obviously Mia is the most hateable character in any film anywhere ever and it doesn’t need much more explanation other than the fact she is an evil temptress who inexplicably wears devil horns to a Christmas party and makes Emma Thompson cry.
-But since we’re here, we may as well talk about the part where she opens her legs in the middle of the office, which is made all the more horrendous by her terrible posture and that weird ruffled skirt.
+Obviously Mia is the most hateable character in any film anywhere ever and it doesn’t need much more explanation other than the fact she is an evil temptress who wears devil horns to a Christmas party for no apparent reason and makes Emma Thompson cry.
+But since we’re here, we may as well talk about the part where she opens her legs in the middle of a really busy office and says things like “it’s all for you” to a married man.

-She also seems to think it is reasonable to book a work Christmas party three weeks before Christmas, which I’m sure we will all agree is the clear mark of an insane person.
-(Equally insane is the fact she actually seems to like that God-awful heart necklace that Dirty Harry buys her.
+She also seems to think it is reasonable to book a work Christmas party three weeks before Christmas, which I’m sure we will all agree is insane and makes her a pretty rubbish secretary.
+(Equally insane is the fact she actually seems to like that disgusting heart necklace that Dirty Harry buys her.
 Take it off, Mia – I don’t care if it was 250 quid and wrapped by Mr. Bean.
 It’s horrible.)

 Disclaimer: Yes, I know Dirty Harry is just as bad if not worse than Mia but Alan Rickman has literally just died, have a heart.